-Figure 8 - Material Palette (illustration of indicative paving material palette, colour, type)
+Figure 11 - Material Palette (illustration of indicative paving material palette, colour, type)

-6.3 RESOLUTION DRIVE AND STONEHAM STREET
+6.3 RESOLUTION DRIVE

-Whilst Resolution Drive and Stoneham Street will be largely vehicle dominated, the landscape aesthetic will be dominated by tree planting of larger species, creating a canopy boulevard along its length.
-Verge and median planting will create a formalised sinuous corridor of canopy trees that are recognisably different to the scale and nature of other landscapes in the area (refer Figure 9).
-Street trees will be planted to create a boulevard aesthetic the length of the street, aiding in wayfinding (refer to section 10.2 for proposed tree species).
+Whilst Resolution Drive will be largely vehicle dominated, the landscape aesthetic will be dominated by tree planting of larger species, creating a canopy boulevard along its length.
+Verge and median planting will create a formalised sinuous corridor of canopy trees that are recognisably different to the scale and nature of other landscapes in the area (refer Figure 12).
+Like street trees will be planted to create a boulevard aesthetic the length of the street, aiding in wayfinding (refer to section 10.2 for proposed tree species).